Gerald Peary: Career

 Peary moved to Cambridge, Massachusetts, in 1978 to work as a first-string critic for The Real Paper, an alternative weekly, which closed in 1981.
 He is married to producer and filmmaker Amy Geller, former artistic director of the Boston Jewish Film Festival.
 Peary is the brother of American film critic and sportswriter Danny Peary.

 He was a reviewer and columnist for the Boston Phoenix from 1996 until its demise in 2012.
 He is now a critic-at-large for The Arts Fuse, a Boston-based online arts magazine.
-He was from 1998 to 1999 the Acting Curator of the Harvard Film Archive and is now general editor of the University Press of Mississippi Conversations with Filmmakers Series.
-Since 1997, he has been the programmer/curator of the Cinematheque at Boston University's College of Communication, bringing independent filmmakers to show their works.
+He was from 1998 to 1999 the Acting Curator of the Harvard Film Archive and was general editor of the University Press of Mississippi Conversations with Filmmakers Series.
+From 1997-2021, he was the programmer/curator of the Cinematheque at Boston University's College of Communication, bringing independent filmmakers to show their works.
 He has programmed for the Institute of Contemporary Art-Boston, the Vancouver International Film Festival, and helped choose films for the Edinburgh International Film Festival.

 His cinema articles have appeared in the Boston Globe, Los Angeles Times, The Globe and Mail, Chicago Tribune, and The Real Paper.
 Peary has also contributed to numerous magazines, including Positif, Film Comment, Cineaste, Sight & Sound, the Boston Review, Flare, and Maclean's.